viralxpost/viralxpost-web/README.md

 In the project directory, you can run:

-- `npm backend` : Starts the backend server using `nodemon` with `backend/server.ts`.
+- `npm start` : Starts the backend server using `nodemon` with `backend/server.ts`.
-- `npm frontend` : Starts the frontend development server from the `frontend` directory.
+- `npm run dev` : Starts the frontend development server from the `frontend` directory.
-- `npm run dev` : Runs both frontend and backend concurrently using `concurrently`.

 ## Learning Resources